Alex-Kopylov/webxr-reference/webxr-device-api/index.md

+# This documentation is in progress, and may not match current implementations or the current state of the spec.
+Please do not use this as a reference at this time.

 # WebXR API

 The WebXR Device API lets you create augmented reality and virtual reality web sites by providing access to input and output capabilities of AR/VR hardware.
 As of early 2018, examples include [Google’s Daydream](https://vr.google.com/daydream/), the [Oculus Rift](https://www3.oculus.com/rift/), the [Samsung Gear VR](http://www.samsung.com/global/galaxy/gear-vr/), the [HTC Vive](https://www.htcvive.com/), and [Windows Mixed Reality headsets](https://developer.microsoft.com/en-us/windows/mixed-reality).